 This workshop will present the first evalautions of the Early Awareness Stalking Intervention (EASI) pilot project.
-Rachael is Senor Lecturer in Forensic Psychology at the University of Derby, having previously worked for HMPPS (Midlands) for almost twenty years.
-She is also a Trustee of the Alice Ruggles Trust.
+Rachael is a Senor Lecturer at the University of Derby, having previously worked for HMPPS (Midlands) for 21 years.
+From September, she will be managing a forensic psychology practitioner qualification programme, conducting research, and undertaking consultancy, specialising in stalking and related matters.
+Rachael is also a Trustee of the Alice Ruggles Trust.

 Christopher Rosenbrier: “A tiered approach to stalking intervention”

 This workshop will present an intervention model being explored in the north-east of England.
 Chris is a Specialist Clinical Psychologist at the Tees, Esk and Wear Valleys NHS Foundation Trust.